 Goth styles vary from person to person.
 Based on the inspiration and style combination, these names are formed.
-One thing is common in all these styles, which is: the presence of dark color.
+One thing that is common in all these styles, is the presence of dark color.

 1. Traditional Goth

-The traditional Goth style is similar to the 80’s and 90’s musical and fashion styles.
-As stated earlier, the Goth style is inspired by the music genre rock and punk, so the similarity is obvious.
+The traditional Goth style is similar to the ’80s and 90’s music and fashion styles.
+As stated earlier, the Goth style is inspired by the music genres rock and punk, so the similarity is obvious.

-Black colored clothes and accessories and the black or other dark-colored hairstyle appear to be a unique style popular in the ’70s to ’80s.
-The dark makeup and highlighting pale skin gives a mysterious look.
+Black-colored clothes and accessories and the black or other dark-colored hairstyle appear to be a unique style popular in the ’70s to ’80s.
+The dark makeup and highlighting pale skin give a mysterious look.
 This style is considered as the Gothic culture’s pure form.